 of Hispanic Americans are more likely to engage with candidates on social media after reading a direct mail piece.
 MAIL REINFORCES INTERACTIVITY

-56% of Hispanic Americans have visited a QR code® or website link that was included in a direct mail piece.
+6% of Hispanic Americans have visited a QR code® or website link that was included in a direct mail piece.

 Hispanic Americans agree that the direct mail pieces they received reinforced information they saw in TV or online ads, compared to only 2-in-3 for all Americans.

-of HISPANIC AMERICANS

-REPORT RECEIVING DIRECT MAIL

-PIECES IN SPANISH, yet 32% speak

-Spanish as their primary language.
+HE OPPORTUNITY

+VEYED POLITICAL CONSULTANTS identify Hispanic Americans as a demographic that direct mail is effective in targeting -amissed opportunity for impact.
+56% IGIBLE VOTERS WHO IDENTIFY AS HISPANIC OR LATINO report being contacted with direct mail pieces leading up to the 2020 elections, compared to 73% of eligible voters who identify as White.2 of HISPANIC AMERICANS REPORT RECEIVING DIRECT MAIL PIECES IN SPANISH, yet 32% speak Spanish as their primary language.
 Those who did receive direct mail pieces in Spanish say they were more likely to read it than those who only received direct mail pieces in English.

-WHAT PEOPLE ARE SAYING

-For me, it is engaging [when a campaign sends me a mail piece in Spanish] because it means to me that the candidate or party made an effort to try to reach out to me." - Hispanic American

-Make sure that the team that is doing the mail has an understanding of cultural competency.
+WHAT PEOPLE ARE SAYING or me, it is engaging [when a campaign sends me a mail piece in Spanish] because it means to me that the candidate or party made an effort to try to reach out to me." - Hispanic American Make sure that the team that is doing the mail has an understanding of cultural competency.
 Make sure you understand the nuances that are within that community and the language is something that everybody understands.
-Make sure that someone on the campaign and in their community actually had a chance to go through and review that the dialect is right and is resonating in those communities." - Political Consultant

-"You can put an ad up on [a Spanish TV channel] but you're probably not going to get the coverage you need.
+Make sure that someone on the campaign and in their community actually had a chance to go through and review that the dialect is right and is resonating in those communities." - Political Consultant "You can put an ad up on [a Spanish TV channel] but you're probably not going to get the coverage you need.
 You're not going to get the penetration you want, whereas I can send a piece of mail to every single Spanish speaking household in my model.
 So, [mail is] a scalpel.
-You can be much more aggressive with how you deliver specific messages to specific people." - Political Consultant

-"Even though I do speak Spanish and I am bilingual, I want to know that you care about what we think, but not in a performative way, in an authentic way.
+You can be much more aggressive with how you deliver specific messages to specific people." - Political Consultant "Even though I do speak Spanish and I am bilingual, I want to know that you care about what we think, but not in a performative way, in an authentic way.
 If it's performative, I don't care.
-I don't want to hear it." - Hispanic American
+I don't want to hear it." - Hispanic American For more information, visit us at: DelivertheWin.com